ecoAPM/xunit.ts/README.md

 ### Run your tests

-You'll need to compile your TypeScript tests into JavaScript using `tsc` or a bundler such as `rollup`, `parcel`, `vite`, etc. (these are the supported ones, feel free to add your favorite to the `compiler-tests` directory!)
+You'll first need to compile your TypeScript tests into JavaScript using `tsc` or the supported bundler of your choice.

 Then run: